sid-gs/sid-gs.github.io/_pages/about.md

 ## News
-- Partth presented work on Oblique Detonation Wave System at the 30th International Colloquium on the Dynamics of Explosions and Reactive Systems (ICDERS) in Ottawa
-- SGS presented work on Hypersonic Cone-step Flow at the 35th International Symposium on Shock Waves (ISSW35) in UQ Brisbane
+- Our work on transition to turbulence on a [cone-flare](https://schedule.aps.org/dfd/2025/events/J23/2) and behind a [hypersonic sphere](https://schedule.aps.org/dfd/2025/events/K32/7) was presented at APS DFD 2025.

 <!--
 - Our lab is looking to recruit PhD students!
 Please see our [Recruitment Flyer](./../files/flyer.pdf)
-- We are looking to recruit a PhD student to work on compressible reactive flows. -->
+- We are looking to recruit a PhD student to work on compressible reactive flows.
+- Partth presented work on Oblique Detonation Wave System at the 30th International Colloquium on the Dynamics of Explosions and Reactive Systems (ICDERS) in Ottawa
+- SGS presented work on Hypersonic Cone-step Flow at the 35th International Symposium on Shock Waves (ISSW35) in UQ Brisbane -->